 One of the most common methods that law enforcement will take to enforce

-checkpoints are an exception to the rule that police officers will need
+DUI checkpoints.
+These checkpoints are an exception to the rule that police

-to have probable cause for a traffic stop.
-Law enforcement has the power
+officers will need to have probable cause for a traffic stop.
+Law enforcement

-to conduct systematic traffic stops to identify drivers who are under
+has the power to conduct systematic traffic stops to identify drivers

 DUI checkpoints can happen at any time and at any time of the day throughout